Francisco-J-Gomez/Percentage-of-Food-Images/README.md

 Here I develop 3 different approaches based on CNN to calculate the percentage of food (pixels) in images.

 ### [Models](models.py)
-We can find the different models>
+We can find the different models:
  - ResNet
  - VGG
  - Ad hoc